DevikalyanDas/ML-PROJECT/README.md

 # ML-PROJECT
-Projects done by me on Machine Learning using Python
+Projects on Machine Learning for learning purpose using Python